Special Section in the SIAM Journal on Scientific Computing (SISC)

 Two Themes: “CSE Software” and “Big Data in CSE”

-We are pleased to announce a Special Section of SISC in association with the 2015 SIAM Conference on Computational Science and Engineering (CSE15).
-The Special Section will focus on two themes – CSE Software and Big Data in CSE – and will feature high-quality scientific computing papers in either of these two areas (or their intersection).
+The Special Section focuses on CSE Software and Big Data in CSE.
+It will feature high-quality scientific computing papers in either of these two areas (or their intersection).

 Interest in software and big data aspects of CSE and scientific computing has been increasing rapidly in the past few years, with many new challenges arising in a variety of application domains.
 Novel approaches are being developed to tackle these challenges across the entire CSE pipeline, which encompasses the end-to-end process from primary data and abstract models to informed decisions.